elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/call-apply-decorators-forwarding.md

 ---

-### Explain what a decorator function/method is in JavaScript?
+### Can you explain what a decorator function/method is in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>